 I have received a cease and desist letter.
 What shall I do?

 At first, you should check very carefully if the warning might be justified, that means if you have actually infringed the trade mark in question.
 Trade mark infringement may occur when someone, without the trade mark owner's consent, uses a sign in trade that is identical to a trade mark for goods or services that are identical to those for which the trade mark has been registered.
 The same applies if someone uses a sign that is identical with or similar to a trade mark for identical or similar goods or services, if there is a likelihood of confusion on the part of the public about the trade mark.

 However, a trade mark proprietor cannot forbid anybody from using, for example, their own name or address.
 Nor can the trade mark proprietor forbid anybody from using a sign that is identical with or similar to a trade mark to describe characteristics or properties of goods or services.

 Many details and legal aspects need to be considered for assessing whether a cease and desist request is justified.
 You should conduct a trade mark search and seek professional advice.
 In case of doubt, it is advisable to consult an experienced lawyer.
 The DPMA is not authorised to give legal advice.

 It will often be helpful to contact the sender of the cease and desist letter in order to clarify matters from the outset.

 Here you can possibly plead that the trade mark has been applied for in bad faith and consequently, cannot be registered at all.
 Bad faith means that the trade mark application was filed for the sole purpose to impede further use by another person.
-In that case, you can send a copy of the purchase offer to us, arguing that the trade mark application was filed in bad faith.
-For this purpose, please indicate the reference number of the trade mark applied for.
+In that case, you can send a copy of the purchase offer to the DPMA, arguing that the trade mark application was filed in bad faith.
+For this purpose, please indicate the reference number of the trade mark application.